An Exceptional 7-dimensional Real Algebra: Octonions, $G_2$, and the Fano Plane

-As the image of $[\cdot,\cdot]$ lies in the one-dimensional subspace $\R e_1$, which is central, the bracket is automatically $2$-step nilpotent and satisfies the Jacobi identity.
-Choosing a Darboux basis $\{p_i,q_i\}_{i=1}^n$ for $(V_0,\omega)$ gives the relations
+Part (i) is straightforward.
+For (ii), since the image of $[\cdot,\cdot]$ lies in the one-dimensional subspace $\R e_1$, which is central, the bracket is automatically $2$-step nilpotent and satisfies the Jacobi identity.
+Choosing a Darboux basis $\{p_i,q_i\}_{i=1}^3$ for $(V_0,\omega)$ gives the relations

-which are exactly the defining relations of $\mathfrak{h}_n$ after rescaling $z=2e_1$. \end{proof}
+which are exactly the defining relations of $\mathfrak{h}_3$ after re-scaling $z=2e_1$, proving (iii). \end{proof}

-The commutator bracket $[a,b] = 2\,\omega(a,b)\,e_1$ is defined in all dimensions $2n+1$.
-However, it acquires a particularly direct geometric description in dimensions $3$ and $7$, which are the only Euclidean dimensions in which the standard symplectic form on the hyperplane $V_0$ can be realized as the $e_1$–projection of a vector cross product \cite{Brown}, \cite{Salamon}.
-In these cases, the commutator is simply twice the $e_1$–component of the corresponding cross product, making the connection between the Vidinli multiplication and the geometry of $\R^3$ and $\R^7$ especially transparent.